MI-LAB-IITM/Semi_Automated_AM_Defect_Analysis_Framework/Coreset Algorithm (SMILE)/readme.md

    - **Relaxed Maximin Sampling**
      If strict LHS is infeasible due to insufficient bin coverage, the algorithm selects samples that **maximize pairwise spacing** using a maximin criterion.

-This approach ensures **balanced spatial coverage and high diversity** among selected samples.
+This approach ensures **balanced coverage and diversity** among selected samples.

 ## Repository Structure